jum/caddy-docker-proxy-redis/README.md

 * All nodes run tailscale as an overlay VPN for admin functions.
 * All nodes run docker and one instance of the watchtower container for easy automatic upgrades of the individual packages.
-* Docker is configured to log to Google Cloud Logging for easy log file monitoring (optional).
+* Docker and journald are configured to log to either Google Cloud Logging or Grafana Cloud for easy log file monitoring.
 This is may not be relevant for most people, but for me it makes perusing logs much easier.
+As this description is a bit longer and entirely optional, it is moved to [LOGGING.md](LOGGING.md).
 * All docker containers are started via a docker-compose.yml file.
 Each of those gets their own subdirectory with the docker-compose.yml file alongside any additional configuration and data volumes needed.
 * I run caddy with the docker-proxy and caddy-storage-redis plugins in a container as front end proxy.
 * Individual containers for the services use caddy docker proxy label fragments for configuration in the individual docker-compose.yml files.
 * All caddy instances share a common storage backend (a redis instance reached via the tailscale overlay vpn) for tls certificate storage.
   This facilitates easy moving a service from one server box to another without a lot of downtime due to missing TLS certificates.
 * I use an instance of gatus to monitor all these services and get notified by email about any failures.
 The caddy health check is on the tailscale side, so I check both the status of the tailnet as well as caddy basics working in one check.

 All the referenced docker-compose files below assume a docker bridge network named caddy, see the networks.sh script.

 My docker services need the tailscale network to be up and running, it is thus necessary to wait for tailscale up and running before any docker containers are being run, even on reboot.
 To make this happen, I create a tailscale-up.service:

 ```
 [Unit]